Press Reviews & Testamonials

 Home theaters-once enjoyed exclusively by the well heeled are today, private screening rooms in suburban Houston ranch houses and Beverly Hills mansions.
 Keith Willis of Innovative Theatres, a fine artist and musician, offers the design and electronics brains, having recorded and engineered large-scale musical performances for such artist as Prince and jazz musician Chick Corea.
 Each contributes his unique talent to the mix, creating an impressive whole.

-“Since we started, every room we’ve done-design-wise and performance-wise-has been will received,” Willis says.
+“Since we started, every room we’ve done-design-wise and performance-wise-has been well received,” Willis says.

 Los Angeles Times